mongodb/mongo-hadoop/README.md

 specify an input collection (including auth and readPreference options) to use as the input data source for the Map/Reduce job.
 This takes the form of a
 [mongo URI](http://docs.mongodb.org/manual/reference/connection-string/), and by specifying options you can control how and where the input is read from.

 **Examples**:

 `mongodb://joe:12345@weyland-yutani:27017/analytics.users?readPreference=secondary` - Authenticate with "joe"/"12345" and read from only nodes in state SECONDARY from the collection "users" in database "analytics".
 `mongodb://sue:12345@weyland-yutani:27017/production.customers?readPreferenceTags=dc:tokyo,type:hadoop` - Authenticate with "joe"/"12345" and read the collection "users" in database "analytics" from only nodes tagged with "dc:tokyo" and "type:hadoop" from the collection "users" in database "analytics".

+######`mongo.output.uri`
+specify an output collection URI to write the output to.
+If using a sharded cluster, you can specify a space-delimited list of URIs referring to separate  mongos instances and the output records will be written to them in round-robin fashion to improve throughput and avoid overloading a single mongos.

 ######`mongo.input.query`
  filter the input collection with a query.
 This query must be represented in JSON format, and use the [MongoDB extended JSON format](http://docs.mongodb.org/manual/reference/mongodb-extended-json/) to represent non-native JSON data types like ObjectIds, Dates, etc.